KiboNaku/EE461L_Project/README.md

 This project is currently hosted at [Project Link](https://thawing-stream-84291.herokuapp.com/).

+The page takes some time to start up.
+If it shows an application error when you visit that link, refresh the page and the application should show up shortly.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).